East Portal Camp Cabins

 —B. Travis Wright, MPS

-East Portal Camp Cabins Press Release by Colorado Preservation, Inc.
+East Portal Camp Cabins description by Colorado Preservation, Inc.

 “A society is defined not only by what it creates, but by what it refuses to destroy.”